 To help you start this new stage on the right foot, we have made a checklist of the paperwork you will need when buying a resale home.

 Reserve or pre-contract

 This is a private document between the buyer and the seller through which the reservation of the home is made.
 It is not a mandatory procedure, but it is usual practice, and normally accompanied by the payment of a small deposit.

-Although it is a private document, when signed it goes have legal validity and, therefore, both parties will be obliged to comply with what it establishes unless it goes against the usual legal system.
+Although it is a private document, when signed it does have legal validity and, therefore, both parties will be obliged to comply with what it establishes unless it goes against the usual legal system.

-Before signing this agreement, keep in mind that in the case of a sale between individuals you must ensure that all the current homeowners sign it to avoid possible problems afterwards.
+Before signing this agreement, keep in mind that in the case of a sale between individuals you must ensure that all the current homeowners sign it to avoid possible problems afterward.